This section describes how to quickly create and publish an API Proxy.

 3- Select Development → API Proxies in the menu on left.

-4- Click the +Proxy button at right top side of the interface.
+4- Click the +Create button at right top side of the interface.

 5- Click the Enter URL link for Swagger 2.x from the options in the New API Proxy creation interface.

 6- Enter https://petstore.swagger.io/v2/swagger.json into the textbox labeled URL, and click the Parse button.

 7- Apinizer parses the Swagger file at the address given, and display the details of the API.
 Check https://petstore.swagger.io/v2 in the Addresses part, and enter /petstoreProxy into the Relative Path textbox before clicking the Save button at the right top.